pokt-network/organization/milestones/1-08-01-2021/network_fix/QA_strategy.md

 ```
 **Why this strategy?**

-I find it to be easier than looking through the logs for this information.
+It is easier and quicker to issue these commands rather than looking through the logs in each node for this information.

 **QA Contract**